MaehRia/Obsidian-Repo/Languages/English/Vocabulary.md

 ?
 having or showing practical knowledge and experience

+shirk
+?
+avoid or neglect a duty or responsibility

 # T

+exist in torment
+?
+refers to a state of suffering, distress, or emotional pain

 # U
 # V
 # W

+well-honed
+?
+highly developed
 # X
 # Y
 # Z